4. Exercising for Alignment

 By exercising with this degree of precision, I’ve uncovered shocking imbalances throughout my body that I had no idea existed and couldn’t feel with any other type of exercise.

-I feel this approach is helping me make steady and significant progress in realigning my body, although I do wonder if I’ll even be pain free and able to enjoy an active lifestyle again.
+I feel this approach is helping me make steady and significant progress in realigning my body, although I do wonder if I’ll ever be pain free and able to enjoy an active lifestyle again.
 I won’t lie, it’s easy to feel depressed.

 I try to get to the gym every day and exercise like this.
 It is mind-numbingly boring, but effective.
 My right leg is gradually untwisting and no longer goes into “panic mode” every time I weight it.
 I can’t express what a relief it is to feel it untwist and begin to be able to carry weight on that side.